 On May 6, 2003, we entered into an amendment to the asset purchase agreement to extend the deadline for closing the transaction from May 31, 2003 to June 30, 2003.
-In this amendment we agreed to pay an extension fee equal to \$13,333.33 per day for each day that the closing occurs subsequent to May 31, 2003.
-If the closing occurs on June , 2003, the day of the annual meeting, this fee will equal \$.
-This fee is payable on closing and will reduce the net amount of cash that we receive in this transaction.
+On May 29, 2003, we entered into another amendment to the asset purchase agreement to extend the deadline for closing the transaction from June 30, 2003 to July 3, 2003.
+In these amendments we agreed to pay an extension fee equal to \$13,333.33 per day for each day that the closing occurs subsequent to May 31, 2003, up to an aggregate maximum amount of \$400,000.
+If the closing occurs on July 3, 2003, the day of the annual meeting, this amount of cash that we receive in this transaction.
 The board of directors felt that it was appropriate to agree to this extension fee in light of the fact that VidCon and GTG Holdings could have terminated the asset purchase agreement on May 31, 2003, if we had not agreed to the extension and in light of the significant time and expense the company has already invested in this transaction.